TimAnthonyAlexander/myagent/README.md

 Enter task description: Create a Python script to analyze Twitter sentiment
 ```

+After entering your task, the agent will:
+1. Ask you clarifying questions about your requirements
+2. Wait for your answers (type your response and press Enter twice when done)
+3. Process the task and generate a solution
-The agent will save the final report as a PDF in the `reports` folder.
+4. Save the final report as a PDF in the `reports` folder

+### Follow-up Questions

+After the task is completed, you can ask follow-up questions about the solution.
+The agent maintains context from the original task and can provide additional insights or clarifications.
+Type 'exit' to end the conversation.

 ## ⚙️ Configuration